otaviof/vault-handler/README.md

 ## HashiCorp Vault

-This application is a client of Vault.
-You can choose either [AppRole](https://www.vaultproject.io/docs/auth/approle.html) type of authentication, which will request a runtime token, or directly use a
+This application is using [Vault's API client][vault-client-go] to interact with the service, therefore, you can export [environment variables][vault-env-vars] to tweak its behavior.

-[existing token](https://www.vaultproject.io/docs/auth/token.html).
+You can choose either [AppRole][vault-app-role] type of authentication, which will request a runtime token, or directly use a [existing token][vault-token].
 Both ways are possible, but AppRole would be the recommended method.

 ## Configuration